oVirt/ovirt-site/source/event/workshop/intel-workshop-may-2013-cfp.html.md

 ## Submission Requirements

-1 Choose a submission type (Presentation, Panel, Tutorial) 2 Choose the category for your proposal (Developer, Operations, Business/Legal, Other) 3 Select a specific topic that best describes the topic of your proposal (See "Suggested Topics" list) 4Provide a 150 word biography including your speaking experience 5Prepare a 150 word abstract that briefly summarizes your proposal.
-It should be split into two paragraphs: Paragraph 1 - A brief summary of your presentation, including key highlights Paragraph 2 - Who is your audience, what can they expect, your speaking experience and why your presentation is important to the Linux ecosystem and this event.
-6 List any technical requirements that you have for your presentation (i.e. internet connectivity, whiteboard, etc.)
+1. Choose a submission type (Presentation, Panel, Tutorial)
+2. Choose the category for your proposal (Developer, Operations, Business/Legal, Other)
+3. Select a specific topic that best describes the topic of your proposal (See "Suggested Topics" list)
+4. Provide a 150 word biography including your speaking experience
+5. Prepare a 150 word abstract that briefly summarizes your proposal.
+It should be split into two paragraphs:
+    1. A brief summary of your presentation, including key highlights
+    2. Who is your audience, what can they expect, your speaking experience and why your presentation is important to the Linux ecosystem and this event.

+6. List any technical requirements that you have for your presentation (i.e. internet connectivity, whiteboard, etc.)

 ## Additional Information